 With nearly 500 listed buildings, a Norman castle, original medieval streets and a lively market square there is plenty to keep the most enthusiastic visitor busy.
 Explore this stunning town using the town trail, enjoy a walk along the River Teme, take in the views from Whitcliffe Common and sample local produce in one of the many cafés and restaurants.

-- Bromfield – from the bus stop you can walk to the Ludlow Food Centre for a spot of shopping or head to the cafe.
+- Bromfield – from the bus stop you can walk to the Ludlow Food Centre and cafe for a spot of shopping and refreshments.
 There is also an enjoyable and easy 3-mile walk back to Ludlow, through the Earl of Plymouth’s Oakely Estate following the Shropshire Way.
 You get fantastic views of Ludlow Castle as you approach the town.
-Click here for walk directions.
+Download walk directions here.
+Or explore the Teme Valley on a 7-mile walk to Leintwardine – Download walk directions and map here.

 - Leintwardine - The River Teme runs through this pretty village.
 The Sun Inn is a popular pub which hosts a number of events including a Beer Festival over the August Bank Holiday.
 It doesn’t serve food, but you can bring in fish and chips from the shop next door!
 The Lion Hotel is in the centre of the village and has a range of menu’s to choose from.
 You can also ask the Shuttle to stop outside the Jolly Frog Restaurant, which is on the edge of the village.
 Follow Walking with Offa (route 12) to Bucknell – a flat and easy 5-mile walk.